arvvoid/plugin.video.hbogoeu/README.md

 | Voting                        | YES    | N/A          | NO  | NO            | NO   |
 | Report play  status to HBO    | NO     | NO           | NO  | NO            | NO   |

-Legend: YES - feature availible for the region and working in the add-on, NO- feature availible but not implemented or broken in the add-on, N/A feature not availible for the region
+Legend: YES - feature availible for the region and working in the add-on, NO- feature availible for the region but not implemented or broken in the add-on, N/A feature not availible for the region

 This add-on support 18 countries atm: